mangecoeur/jupyter-chrome/README.md

 A version wil be uploaded to the Chrome Web Store in due course.
 Install the development version by downloading the source, unzipping, and loading in Chrome as an unpacked extension [see here](https://developer.chrome.com/extensions/getstarted#unpacked).

+## Setup

+The only configuration needed is the url to your Jupyter server.
+This defaults to `localhost:8888` which is the default for local server.

 ## Changelog